 How to reduce symptoms of allergies and sinusitis

 Nasal congestion is one of the most annoying things we have to experience when we have allergies or a common cold.
 Some causes of nasal congestion are: infections, chronic allergies, sinusitis, nasal polyps and other respiratory conditions.
+Be aware of the first allergic cat symptoms.

 Studies have shown that nasal irrigation helps people with these conditions improving their quality of life.
 Nasal irrigation consists in gently rinsing your nasal passages with a saline solution that you can prepare at home or buy at the pharmacy.
-Read more to find out how nasal rinsing works.

 How does nasal irrigation work?